xjtuair/AI-Based-Email-Classifier/README.md

 The classifiers are examined on the basis of: Accuracy, Confusion Matrix, Precision, Recall, and F-Score.

 NOTE:
-For the execution of the code, change the path for final_dataset.csv
+For the execution of the code, change the path for final_dataset.csv that was